ash-scar/ash-scar.github.io/README.md

 A template for a portfolio developed with Quarto and hosted on GitHub.

-This is all configured so you only need to edit the source files in Quarto (.qmd).
-The website is generated and hosted automatically by GitHub.
+This is all configured so
 ## Using this template

-1. Click on green button "Use this Tempalte" -> "Create a new Repo"
+1. Click on green button "Useyou only need to edit the source files in Quarto (.qmd).
+The website is generated and hosted automatically by GitHub. this Tempalte" -> "Create a new Repo"

 1. Choose a name for your repository